Scarecrow17/alx-system_engineering-devops/README.md

-Store executable scripts from 0x00.
-Shell, basics project
+Store executable scripts from a series of shell projects